mrvollger/StainedGlass/README.md

 If you see `tri.TRUE` in the output pdf/png it means that the dot plot is rotated and cropped into a triangle.
 If you see `onecolorscale.FALSE` it means that between different facets in the same plot different color scales are being used.

-### Visualization for a large region or the whole genome
+### Visualization of a large region or a whole genome

 Making an interactive whole genome visualization requires the use of the program [HiGlass](https://higlass.io/) and a web browser.
 However, this pipeline will make the necessary input files with the following command: